-The MarineFisheries Conservation Engineering Program works to reduce unwanted impacts of fishing gears and operations on species, individuals, and habitats, with the goals of improving the profitability of commercial fishing while supporting a healthy marine environment.
+The MarineFisheries Conservation Engineering Project works to reduce unwanted impacts of fishing gears and operations on species, individuals, and habitats, with the goals of improving the profitability of commercial fishing while supporting a healthy marine environment.

 We study the behavior of fish in reaction to fishing gear as a foundation for developing and testing innovations to fishing gears and operations.
 Fishermen, netmakers, and other industry members work alongside us to develop and test ideas for gear improvement.
 We also lead and collaborate closely with local, regional, and international researchers, managers, and regulators.
 We work with a variety of gear types, including but not limited to: pots, otter trawls, longlines, gillnets, dredges, traps, and rod and reel.
 Our work takes us from the Gulf of Maine to Hudson Canyon, Massachusetts Bay to Buzzards Bay, and beyond.

 To better understand fish and fishing gear, we use underwater cameras, acoustic net sensors, video analysis, and other advanced equipment to monitor what happens underwater.
 Advanced analytical techniques, databases, and graphics packages are used to illustrate our findings.
 We maintain a library of over 1,000 hours of raw and edited footage of fishing gear.
 Access to, and copies of, this video are available upon request.
 Please contact Mike Pol for requests.